COVID-19 Reopening Matrix

 • Passengers will be denied boarding if they fail to meet relevant requirements.
 Passengers who provide false documents and information may face penalties.

-• International travelers entering Shanghai must undergo 14-day quarantine in government facility plus 7-day community-based health monitoring and have a COVID-19 nucleic acid test on the 1st, 4th, 7th, 14th, 16th and 21th day of arrival.
+• International travelers entering Shanghai must undergo 14-day quarantine in a government facility plus 7-day community-based health monitoring and have a COVID-19 nucleic acid test on the 1st, 4th, 7th, 14th, 16th, and 21st day of arrival.

 • International travelers entering Shanghai must undergo a seven-day quarantine at a government facility followed by a seven-day home quarantine if certain conditions are met.
 The below rules also apply:

-- For those whose destinations are Jiangsu, Zhejiang and Anhui provinces, they will be transported after seven days quarantine at a government facility in Shanghai to their destinations to continue their quarantine under the condition that their nucleic tests on the fifth day are negative.
+- Those whose destinations are Jiangsu, Zhejiang, and Anhui provinces, will be transported after seven days quarantine at a government facility in Shanghai to their destinations to continue their quarantine under the condition that their nucleic tests on the fifth day are negative.